South Luangwa National Park, Luangwa Valley, Zambia

 Tafika Camp itself is a symphony of luxurious rusticity.
 Just six rooms, including a family room and one specifically for honeymooners, are situated along the river on hippo-manicured lawns, and surrounded by a grass fence (complete with elephant-escape holes!).
 The camp is run in relaxed style by John and Carol and their fabulous team, and many guests return year after year to experience their wonderful hospitality.

 Tafika has six chalets, all constructed from local materials with thick grass and reed walls and thatched roofs.
 The chalets are ranged along a sweeping bend of the Luangwa River, all with lovely views, with some at the river’s edge and others set further back.
-Four chalets have two comfortable double beds, the fifth is a superb honeymoon suite with a king size bed, and the sixth is a family chalet with two bedrooms; one with a king bed and the second with a double and a single bed, perfect for families travelling together.
+Four chalets have two comfortable double beds, the fifth is a superb honeymoon suite with a king size bed, and the sixth is a family chalet with two bedrooms; one with a king bed and the second with a double and a single bed, perfect for families traveling together.
 The bathrooms are all en-suite with double showers and plenty of hot water.

 Given that Tafika is in an area of high game densities, and the camp is relatively open, Tafika accepts children aged 12 years and over.
 Younger children may be accepted at the camp's discretion but will not be able to participate in walks or cycle game drives.
 However they can join in day and night game drives.